-The following sections should be included as part of the program narrative.
+The following sections should be included as part of the program narrative:

 a.
 Statement of the problem.
-Applicants should briefly describe the need for training and technical assistance to tribal youth-serving organizations.
+Applicants should briefly describe the need for training and technical assistance on evidence-based reform strategies to improve outcomes for juveniles under community supervision who are reintegrating into the community.
 The applicant should use data to provide evidence that the need exists, demonstrate the size and scope of the need, and document the effects of the need on the target population and the larger community.
-Applicants should describe the target population and any previous or current attempts to address the problem.
+Applicants should describe the target population and any previous or current attempts to provide training and technical assistance to improve outcomes for juveniles under community supervision who are reintegrating into the community.